I’m a homes editor and I wish I'd known these 4 crucial cleaning tips that make chores cheaper, easier and quicker years ago

 She says, ‘Essential oils definitely add a nice scent and can have mild antimicrobial properties (tea tree, eucalyptus, and lemon are great picks).’

-Karina adds that essential oils in DIY cleaners ‘smell amazing and add a fresh, natural fragrance.
+Karina adds that essential oils in DIY cleaners ‘smell amazing and add a fresh, natural fragrance.’
 They're also non toxic home essentials and safe on most surfaces.

 It’s worth noting though, in order for your DIY cleaning solution to be strong enough to kill bacteria and viruses, you’ll need to add an extra ingredient.
-Karina explains, ‘for a little extra disinfecting power, adding a bit of isopropyl alcohol (at least 70%) or hydrogen peroxide could be an option.
+Karina explains, ‘For a little extra disinfecting power, adding a bit of isopropyl alcohol (at least 70%) or hydrogen peroxide could be an option.

 Isopropyl alcohol is available to buy at Target, Walmart, and Amazon.

-I now have a bunch of cleaning sprays I’ve made myself for different rooms in the house have ditched 90% of my store bought ones.
+I now have a bunch of cleaning sprays I’ve made myself for different rooms in the house and have ditched 90% of my store bought ones.

-If however you do opt for a commercial disinfectant, Karina recommends plant-based cleaners such Seventh Generation Disinfecting Multi-Surface Cleaner, available in bulk at Amazon, which used thymol (from thyme oil) to naturally kill germs.
+If however you do opt for a commercial disinfectant, Karina recommends plant-based cleaners such Seventh Generation Disinfecting Multi-Surface Cleaner, available in bulk at Amazon, which uses thymol (from thyme oil) to naturally kill germs.

 ‘When choosing spray bottles for your mixes, go for glass bottles as essential oils break down plastic over time,’ she adds.
 I used amber glass spray bottles, available at The Container Store.